 Given all the different ways criminals are trying to steal your money and your information, they’re only likely to continue.
 As such, James Davis, an FTC attorney in who worked on the case mentioned above, notes that, “People still need to watch out for these scams.”
 How can you accomplish this, though?

-What Can You Do to Prevent Becoming a Tech Support Scam Victim?
+How Can You Avoid Becoming a Tech Support Scam Victim?

 1. Disconnect the Call